hmemcpy/hmemcpy.com/source/_posts/2021-11-19-parsing-encoding-dependent-protocols-with-scodec.md

 ### The solution

-Armed with this knowledge, we can create a `Codec` that would detect this encoding and expose it as a `java.nio.charset.Charset`.
-Fortunately, many of the scodec `string` combinators take `Charset` as an implicit parameter, allowing us to specify the encoding with which we wish to read the strings!
+Armed with this knowledge, we can create a `Codec` to detect this encoding and expose it as a `java.nio.charset.Charset`.
+Fortunately, many scodec `string` combinators take `Charset` as an implicit parameter, allowing us to specify the encoding with which we wish to read the strings!
 The inspiration for this idea came from a [similar solution](https://github.com/scodec/scodec/blob/main/unitTests/src/test/scala/scodec/examples/PcapExample.scala) of detecting byte ordering (endianness) in libpcap files.

 The final codec looks like this: